kdelmore/quick_view/README.md

-place to quickly view collaborate md
+place to quickly view collaborative data and md